The difference between brown rice and white rice is way beyond the colour.

-A satisfying portion of brown rice can keep us feeling fuller for longer.
+A satisfying portion of brown can keep us feeling fuller for longer.

 Brown rice breaks down slowly and therefore releases energy steadily.
 This keeps one from feeling hungry and allows you to maintain a healthy body weight.
 If you can keep away from extra cheese, of course!

-The high fibre content in brown rice does not change into a heavy carbohydrate as it is low in fat and high in natural essential oils.
+The high fibre content in this rice does not change into a heavy carbohydrate as it is low in fat and high in natural essential oils.

 This, again, is due to the steady breakdown of brown rice.
 Because brown rice is low in fat and high in natural essential oils, it helps you keep a healthy body weight as well.